jamesmcm/jamesmcm.github.io/content/blog/2025-06-27-no-ipv4/index.md

 Unfortunately a lot of web servers are still not accessible over IPv6 (at the time of writing, the most prominent was GitHub!).
-This meant it was necessary to tunnel traffic over IPv6 to restore IPv4 functionality.
+This meant it was necessary to tunnel traffic over IPv6 to restore IPv4 functionality - since with only an IPv6 address, we can only directly communicate with servers that also have IPv6 addresses.

 ## The WireGuard tunnel